iCliniq Logo

 Welcome to icliniq.com.

-However, for time being topical estrogen can be used for symptomatic relief.
-It is available in the form of gel, ring or cream.
-As per your convenience, you can use either cream or gel and the use of ring requires assistance of a doctor.
+However, for the time being, topical estrogen can be used for symptomatic relief.
+It is available in the form of gel, ring, or cream.
+As per your convenience, you can use either cream or gel, and the use of ring requires assistance from a doctor.

 Thirdly, avoid soap-based formulations to clean the private area as it increases dryness.